Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

 ### Handle Large Objects

-- Large objects spanning multiple cells are handled in two primary ways:
+Large objects spanning multiple cells are handled in two primary ways:
 - **Promotion to Parent Cells**: Assigned to the smallest parent cell that fully contains them, simplifying traversal but reducing precision.
 Common for rendering and lighting.
 - **Referenced in Multiple Cells**: Duplicated or referenced in all overlapping cells, ensuring precise spatial queries.
 Common for physics and collision detection.

----

 ### Octree Overview

-- An **octree** is a hierarchical data structure used to partition 3D space.
+An **octree** is a hierarchical data structure used to partition 3D space.
 Each cubic region is recursively subdivided into eight smaller cubes (octants).
-- **Benefits**:
+####  Benefits
   - Efficiently reduces the search space for spatial queries.
   - Useful for dynamic or static objects, with different update strategies.
-- **Applications**:
+####  Applications
-  - **Rendering and Lighting**:
+**Rendering and Lighting**:
 - Objects are promoted to parent nodes to simplify traversal.
 - Often used for visibility culling and determining light influence.
-  - **Physics and Collision Detection**:
+**Physics and Collision Detection**:
 - Objects are referenced in all overlapping nodes for precision.
 - Ensures accurate narrow-phase collision detection.

----

 ## Spatial Partitioning within Unreal